mesoform/postgres-replication/README.md

 # Postgres HA

 ## Summary
-Postgres database image setup for HA replication with base backups and WAL archiving to GCS and Recovery
+Postgres database image setup for HA replication with control over backups and WAL archiving to GCS and backup restoration functionality.

 ## How to use
 Variables usage: